Executive directors' report

 Corporate, Consulting and Financial Services

-The Consulting unit comprised Analysys Mason, a provider of strategic, trusted advisory, modelling and market intelligence services to the TMT industries.
+The Consulting unit comprises Analysys Mason, a provider of strategic, trusted advisory, modelling and market intelligence services to the telecoms, media and technology industries.

-Datatec Financial Services is in a development phase of its business providing financing/leasing solutions for ICT customers.
-The business recorded revenues of US$1.4 million in FY18 (FY17: US$1.9 million) and an EBITDA loss of US$1.4 million (FY17: US$1.4 million).
+The Datatec Financial Services business, which provides financing/leasing solutions for ICT customers, remains in a development phase.
+The business recorded revenues of US$0.9 million in FY19 (FY18: US$1.4 million) and an EBITDA loss of US$1.7 million (FY18: US$1.4 million).

-Corporate includes the net operating costs of the Datatec head office entities which were US$13.5 million (FY17: US$11.2 million).
+Corporate includes the net operating costs of the Datatec head office entities which were US$16.8 million (FY18: US$13.5 million).
 These costs include the remuneration of the Board and head office staff, consulting and audit fees.
-In FY18, foreign exchange gains were US$1.0 million (FY17: US$3.3 million foreign exchange loss).
-As at 28 February 2018, Datatec head office entities held cash of US$259.0 million (FY17: US$36.1 million).
+The main reason for the increase in central costs in FY19 is increased share-based payments expense.
+In FY19, foreign exchange gains were US$3.5 million (FY18: US$1.0 million).

 Current trading and outlook